IshaJain33/PythonMiniProjects/README.md

 - **PDF Merger** – Combine multiple PDFs into one.
 - **Image Converter** – Convert images between different formats.
 - **Real-Time Currency Converter** - fetches live exchange rates from an API and converts a given amount from one currency to another.
+- **Automated File Organizer** - Sorts files into folders based on extensions.

 More projects coming soon!